gecko0307/bt/README.md

 Development server runs at `http://localhost:8000/`.

 Additional utility server runs at `http://localhost:9000/`, providing helper tools and toolchain API, but it is not meant to be accessed directly.
-Instead, proxies from port 8000 should be used to access the tools:
+Instead, proxy routes from port 8000 should be used to access the tools:
 * `http://localhost:8000/preview` - preview page (WIP)
 * `http://localhost:8000/fonts` - web font generator (WIP)
 * `http://localhost:8000/images` or `http://localhost:8000/tuner` - image minimizer (WIP)
 * `http://localhost:8000/mobile` - mobile device emulator to work with Device Orientation API on desktop.
 This functionality will be reimplemented as a part of `/preview` page in future.

+## Copyright and license
+Copyright (c) 2021-2022 Timur Gafarov.
+Distributed under the MIT license.